EOEPCA/iam/docs/index.md

 functionality of other BBs.

 ## Capabilities

+Summary of the capabilities:

+- Provide Single Sign-on
+- Support Identity Federations
+- Fine grained policy enforcement
+- Integration of existing PEPs and IAMs
+- Provision of a PEP template

 For authentication, the IAM BB provides a central identity provider (IdP) that integrates with a set of external IdPs and is based on Keycloak.